 The COVID-19 (coronavirus) pandemic has seen an increase in the purchase of plumbing products such as toilet seat bidet douches, handheld bidet sprays and trigger sprays, and other bidet type products that are connected to toilet water supply outlets (bidet products).
+This safety alert was updated on 28 April 2020 to include a Chinese (Simplified) translation.

 The COVID-19 pandemic has seen an increase in demand of certain goods such as face masks.
 If you wish to supply face masks you need to consider whether you are supplying surgical or non-surgical face masks as they are regulated differently.